meganmajewski/appsync-graphiql-remix/README.md

 # Welcome!

-This repo is the final code solution for a [yet to be posted] article about adding a Graphiql Explorer to an App Sync API.
+This repo is the final code solution for [this article](https://medium.com/@megan_majewski/explore-aws-appsync-apis-with-graphiql-outside-the-aws-console-f5c74b97c900) about adding a Graphiql Explorer to an App Sync API.

 This project was started using Remix.